ankaAR/bestiario5e/_creatures/neronvain.md

 ***Eldritch Arrow.*** Ranged Spell Attack: +7 to hit, range 120 pies, un objetivo.
 Impacto: 11 (2d10) force damage plus 9 (2d8) poison damage.

 ***Poisonous Cloud (2/Día).*** Poison gas fills a 20-foot-radius sphere centered on a point Neronvain can see within 50 feet of him.
 The gas spreads around corners and remains until the start of Neronvain's next turn.
-Each creature that starts its turn in the gas must succeed on a DC 16 Constitution saving throw or be poisoned for 1 minute.
+Each creature that starts its turn in the gas must succeed on a DC 16 Constitution saving throw or be envenenado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success. >>>